Frequently Asked Questions

 If you are mailing your check, via the US postal service, the envelope must be postmarked (and the check dated) no later than December 31st.
 If you are mailing your check via UPS, FedEx or any mail service other than the US postal service, the check must be received by Stetson on or before December 31st.

-Stetson University will close for the holidays at the end of the business day on Wednesday, December 23, and will re-open for business on Monday, January 4.
+Stetson University will close for the holidays at the end of the business day on Thursday, December 22, and will re-open for business on Tuesday, January 3.
 However, if you have any questions regarding year-end gifts while the University is closed, please call the Office of Development at 386-822-7455 and leave a voicemail message.
 When leaving your message, please be sure to include your name, phone number, date, time of call, and the nature of your question.
-We will be checking this number for messages on December 24, 26, 29, 30, and 31, and someone will return your call.
+We will be checking this number for messages on December 23, 26, 27, 28, 29 and 30, and someone will return your call.

 State Nonprofit Disclosures